anettrolikova/planett/index.md

 I have hosted a bunch of in person events at [Progressbar](https://www.progressbar.sk/) since fall 2018 to winter 2020.

 ### Ethereum Magicians
-Events, Operations, Social Media management, Content writtting, Leading fundraising campaigns on Gitcoin.
+Events, Operations, Social Media management, Content writtting, Community Management, Leading fundraising campaigns on Gitcoin.

 #### On behalf of Ethereum Magicians I organised: